Swifter1243/ReMapper/README.md

 Next, you'll need to setup your map.
 In a terminal run `deno install --allow-all -f --reload https://raw.githubusercontent.com/Swifter1243/ReMapper-Setup/master/setup/rm_setup.ts` to install the template tool.
+This only needs to be run once per system.

 You can either open a terminal by pressing `Terminal > New Terminal` in your VSCode window, or by pressing the Windows key and typing `cmd`, then running